-This is a phrase used by actors and performers to wish each other luck backstage before a performance.
+The phrase 'break a leg' is used by actors and performers to wish each other luck backstage before a performance.
 In many places in the world, it is considered bad luck to wish someone 'good luck' before a performance.
 You say 'break a leg' to someone before they give a speech or talk, or before an exam or another important moment.
-You can use this in any situation instead of saying 'good luck', however it is slightly less formal.
+You can use this in any situation instead of saying 'good luck', however, it is slightly less formal.

 Social Examples (Basic)

 Break a leg! said the dance teacher to her students before the show.

 Theatre actors will often be told to break a leg before taking to the stage.

 It's time to present your proposal to the Manager.
 I hope he goes for it.
 Break a leg!